How safe are our streets for pedestrians in car-centric North Carolina?

 Even on a sidewalk, only half of those polled felt safe walking next to a road.

 In 2017, 197 pedestrians in North Carolina were killed in motor-vehicle crashes, down 4% from 2016, according to the UNC Highway Safety Research Center and the N.C.
-Division of Motor Vehicles and based on crashes on all government maintained roads and all private vehicular areas.
+Division of Motor Vehicles.
+Another 2,596 pedestrians were injured.
+(The report looked at crashes on all government maintained roads and all private vehicular areas.)

 North Carolina ranked 16th in pedestrian fatality rates at 1.93 per 100,000 population in 2017, according to the National Highway Traffic Safety Administration.
 The national average was 1.84.